apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 Easy debugging | With the Heron Streamlet API, you don't have to worry about spouts and bolts, which means that you can more easily surface problems with your processing logic.
 Completely flexible, type-safe data model | Instead of requiring that all processing components pass tuples to one another (which implicitly requires serialization to and deserializaton from your application-specific types), the Heron Streamlet API enables you to write your processing logic in accordance with whatever types you'd like---including tuples, if you wish.<br /><br />In the Streamlet API for [Java](../../developers/java/streamlet-api), all streamlets are typed (e.g. `Streamlet<MyApplicationType>`), which means that type errors can be caught at compile time rather than at runtime.

-### Heron Streamlet API topologies

-With the Heron Streamlet API *you still create topologies*, but only implicitly.
-Heron automatically performs the heavy lifting of converting the streamlet-based processing logic that you create into spouts and bolts and, from there, into containers that are then deployed using whichever [scheduler](../../operators/deployment) your Heron cluster relies upon.

-From the standpoint of both operators and developers [managing topologies' lifecycles](#topology-lifecycle), the resulting topologies are equivalent.
-From a development workflow standpoint, however, the difference is profound.
-You can think of the Streamlet API as a highly convenient tool for creating spouts, bolts, and the logic that connects them.

 ## Supported languages

 The Heron Streamlet API is currently available for: